People often begin to show symptoms of LAM between 20 and 40 years old. If left untreated, LAM can cause serious and life-threatening health problems.

 - Extreme tiredness

-- Frequent coughing, which can produce bloody phlegm, or mucus, that is made in your chest
+- Frequent coughing, which can produce bloody phlegm or mucus in your lungs

 - Wheezing or a whistling sound when you breathe